WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/How this site was made.md

 		3. Leave the *Framework* preset as default or set to *Eleventy*
 			1. I don't think this matters, as we immediately change the commands afterward
 		4. Set the *Build command* to `npm run build`
-		5. Set the *Build output directory*
+		5. Set the *Build output directory* to `dist`
 10. Configure Security and Dependency Updates in GitHub
 	1. **NOTE**: If you apply updates through Dependabot, *Digital Garden* updates overwrite them, and you may be required to re-apply them.
+However, *it's better to be running patched* than unpatched, and *it's not that hard*.
 	2. In the Repo, navigate to "*Settings*," *Code security and analysis*, and enable Dependabot *Alerts* and *Security Updates*
 		1. ![How this site was made-12.png](/img/user/Attachments/How%20this%20site%20was%20made-12.png)
 		2. When there is a dependency update or security issue, Dependabot will create a pull request, and Cloudflare will test the build in a preview to make sure it builds correctly.